SKEPTICISM – RICHARD H. POPKIN

 Pyrrhonian views appeared principally in theological discussions.
 Erasmus, in In

-after ridiculing various Scholastics, remarked that he preferred
+Praise of Folly, after ridiculing various Scholastics, remarked that he preferred

 the Academics because they were "the least surly of the